 Continue working in the round, making one increase between each set of stitch markers.
 An increase just means that you will place 2 SC into one st. Place increases in a different location between markers in each round.
 In other words, avoid placing an increase into an increase from the previous round.

-You can continue in this method to any amount of rounds and as long as you keep shifting your increases around, your circle will look nice and round!
+You can continue using this method for as many rounds as you like.
+If you keep shifting your increases around, your circle will look nice and round!

 How do you keep the center for forming a cone shape?